ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 Beyond the connection objects, there are several high-level groups of actions that any Transport Services API needs to provide:

-* Pre-Establishment ({{preestablishment}}) encompasses the properties that an application can pass to describe its intent, requirements, prohibitions, and preferences for its networking operations.
+* Pre-establishment ({{preestablishment}}) encompasses the properties that an application can pass to describe its intent, requirements, prohibitions, and preferences for its networking operations.
 These properties apply to multiple transport protocols, unless otherwise specified.
-Properties specified during Pre-Establishment can have a large impact on the rest of the interface: they modify how establishment occurs, they influence the expectations around data transfer, and they determine the set of events that will be supported.
+Properties specified during pre-establishment can have a large impact on the rest of the interface: they modify how establishment occurs, they influence the expectations around data transfer, and they determine the set of events that will be supported.

 * Establishment ({{establishment}}) focuses on the actions that an application takes on the connection objects to prepare for data transfer.